 Woodlawn Conservancy, Inc. is a 501(c)(3) organization charged with the mission to enhance Woodlawn Cemetery as a natural, educational, and cultural landmark, and to build a community of supporters dedicated to preserving Woodlawn for the enjoyment of present and future generations.
 The Conservancy preserves the landscape and architectural treasures of the Cemetery, and illuminates the lives of those interred in this National Historic Landmark.

 The work of the Woodlawn Conservancy is vibrant, educational, and relevant.
-As preservationists, in 2015 Woodlawn initiated the Bridge to Crafts Careers Program that trains youth in masonry, restoration, and landscape restoration skills and provides them with career readiness and job placement.
+In 2015, Woodlawn initiated the Bridge to Crafts Careers Program which trains youth in masonry, restoration, and landscape restoration skills, providing them with career readiness and job placement.

 One of America’s most historic cemeteries, Woodlawn preserves and interprets the legacies of those notable individuals – writers, musicians, civic leaders – who are interred here, and shares these relevant stories with school students and the public.
 Our Trolley Tours and concerts are favorite ways to appreciate these remarkable stories.